iliocatallo/mire/README.md

 #### `Generic.NoMatchingError`

 When no fallback handler is passed to `Generic.create`, Mire defaults to a fallback handler that always throws a `NoMatchingError` error.
-Errors of such a type expose a `generic` property that points to the generic function at hand, as well as an `args` property, containing the arguments that did not match.
+Errors of such a type expose a `generic` property that points to the generic function at hand, as well as an `args` property, containing the passed arguments.

 ```javascript
 const Generic = require('mire');